RadiationChallengeProjectCAST/RadDataStorage/README.md

     ]
     ```

+## Running the code

-### Option 1: Docker (easier)
+### Option 1: Set up the environment
-1. Run `docker-compose up` to start docker containers.

-    Allow through firewall.
-Should launch server with postgres on `localhost:3000`.

-### Option 2: Manually setup postgresql on machine
-1. Install postgresql.
+1. Install the following software

+    - Node.js
+    - Postgresql

-2. Create role and database using commands in SQLSpecification.sql.
-Make sure to **change password**.
+2. Create a role and database using commands in SQLSpecification.sql.
+Make sure to **change the password**.
 3. Launch application with `node index.js`

+### Option 2: Running inside a container

+1. Install `docker`

+2. Run `docker-compose up` to start docker containers.

+    Make sure to allow through firewall.